sderosiaux/every-single-day-i-tldr/README.md

 # 29-03-2018

+- https://medium.com/@maximebeauchemin/functional-data-engineering-a-modern-paradigm-for-batch-data-processing-2327ec32c42a An ode to the functional data engineering: how to "data engineer" with functional principles
 - https://gtoonstra.github.io/etl-with-airflow/index.html A very good and complete documentation about Airflow and ETLs in general
 - https://github.com/confluentinc/schema-registry/pull/680/files It's now possible to save record using different Avro (without union, totally disjoint) records in one topic and let the SR knows about it
 - https://medium.com/serialized-io/apache-kafka-is-not-for-event-sourcing-81735c3cf5c Some interesting points (challenged in the comments, to read) why Kafka does not fit event sourcing constraints.